Table of Contents

 - 11+ Verbal Reasoning: Word Completion

 - 11+ Verbal Reasoning: Word Opposites

 - 11+ Verbal Reasoning: Word Relationships

 For Spatial Reasoning, we recommend using the innovative online learning programme available at Daily Quest Plus.
 The programme consists of a series of targeted Spatial Reasoning questions paired with step-by-step tutorial videos.

 The questions in the programme have been created by a Spatial Reasoning expert who also writes the questions for the official 11+ exam.
 Therefore, all the question types that could up in your child’s exam are covered, including ones you won’t find in any other practice resource.

 You can learn more and try it for free here.

 Get 10% off orders over £60 and 20% off orders over £200.
 Use the code eppdiscount at checkout.

+Our practice tests aim to show what sort of questions were included in Royal Grammar School 11+ past papers.
 The information provided about Royal Grammar School was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.